75009-anjali/ecommerce/README.md

 For any inquiries or questions related to this project, please feel free to reach out:

-- Your Name: Your Name
+- Your Name: Anjali Subhash Rathod
 - Email: your-anjalirathod222001@gmail.com

 We welcome any feedback, suggestions, or collaboration opportunities.
 Don't hesitate to contact us if you have any questions or need further assistance.